steveinit/TRACER-framework/README.md

 - **Integration Friendly**: REST API for automation and SIEM integration

 ## Use Cases
-- **Attack Surface Mapping**: Document the exposed perimeters and endpoints from a network-centric perspective.
-Allows security practitioners to refine perimeter and endpoint monitoring and controls: Firewall, Router, NDR, IDS/IPS, Endpoint Security.
+- **Attack Surface Mapping/Tracing**: Document the exposed perimeters and endpoints from a network-centric perspective - This is your threat infiltration location - Allows security practitioners to refine perimeter and endpoint monitoring and controls.
-- **Threat Traversal Mapping**: Document network path traversed by the threat.
-Allows security practitioners to take defense-in-depth approach to monitoring and controls: Switch, NDR, NAC.
+- **Threat Traversal Mapping/Tracing**: Document network path traversed by the threat - This is your comprehensive blast radius: where the Threat went beyond the traditional "what they touched" - Allows security practitioners to take defense-in-depth approach to monitoring and controls.
-- **Iterative Threat Emulation**: Think like a threat actor.
+- **Iterative Threat Emulation**: Think like a threat threat actor.
 Document attack paths as well as circumvention paths around controls and monitoring.
+- **Control Implementation Assessment**: Validate controls perform as expected.

+### Implementing Controls and Monitoring

 ## Quick Start